chrultrabook/docs/docs/installing-windows.md

 {: .warning }
 Do not use Windows 8 or older.
 Only Windows 10 and 11 are supported.

+{: .note }
+If you want to create a Windows installer from ChromeOS, see the [installing Ventoy](https://chrultrabook.github.io/docs/docs/ventoy.html) page.

 1. Install Windows from a USB:
     1. On another computer, create a Windows 10 or 11 installer with Rufus as "GPT for UEFI"